zachmayer/backblaze_analysis/README.md

 I chose to order the drives by their expected 5 year survival rate.
 I calculated a 95% confidence interval on the 5-year survival rate, and I used that interval to sort the drives.
-Based on this analysis, the HGST HUH721212ALN604 is the most reliable drive model in our data, with an estimated 5-year survival rate that is at least 99.60%.
+Based on this analysis, the hgst huh721212aln604 is the most reliable drive model in our data, with an estimated 5-year survival rate that is at least 99.59%.

 The top 25 drives from this analysis are: